CloudNationHQ/az-cn-go-wammcp/README.md

 Compare dynamic "identity" across modules and show one example per unique pattern, with full code.

-Compare resource "azurerm_private_endpoint" across all modules and show full resource blocks.

-Show lifecycle blocks that set ignore_changes (pattern: lifecycle has:ignore_changes) with full code.
+Show lifecycle blocks that set ignore_changes (pattern: lifecycle has:ignore_changes) and summarize the modules.

 In vnet, show dynamic "delegation" blocks with full code, and summarize the service_delegation name/actions.